Alan-Gray/Axial-flux-electric-motor-project/2D and 3D Simulations/README.md

 # Magnetic Simulations
 My goal for my simulations was to compare different designs and determine the magnetic field density in the motor.
 To do this, I used a mix of 2D and 3D simulations.
+The magnets used were 20 mm x 10 mm x 5 mm block magnets.